 Some individuals bring insurance agents or the insured person themselves into the scheme, enticing agents to sell fraudulent policies with the promise of high commissions and offering the insured an upfront payment for their cooperation.

-It’s unlikely that the average person will find themselves involved in STOLI, but there are circumstances where it’s reasonable—and legal—to buy a life insurance policy on someone else.
+There are circumstances where it’s reasonable—and legal—to buy a life insurance policy on someone else.
 You might do so to insure against the financial impact of losing:

 In every case, you need to prove an insurable interest in that person and have their explicit permission and participation in underwriting for the policy to go in force.